josehu07/ocf-mf/README.md

 ## TODO List

 - [x] Model in-device parallelism.
 For each volume, there is a submission queue (See `cache/cache-vol.c` and `core/core-vol.c`).
 Currently, it processes requests one at a time.
 However, it should process requests at a parallelism degree of the SSD's number of packages (channels).
-- [x] Multi-factor cache mode with different write-allocation policies: Write-Around, Write-Back, and perhaps Write-Invalidate
+- [x] Multi-factor cache mode with different write-allocation policies: Write-Around, Write-Back, and Write-Through
+- [x] Refactor and modularize the benchmarking part.
-- [ ] More sophisticated benchmarking logic in `workload/...`.
+- [ ] More benchmarking logics in `bench/...`.
 - [ ] Porting the `mf` cache mode to Open CAS Linux: Need to ensure that it is implemented in a kernel-safe way.
-(Currently it is not 100% safe - for example, it directly uses `pthread_create()` and `malloc()`.)
 - [ ] Better ways of measuring throughput?
 Currently, each backend keeps a log of finished requests (See `cache/cache-obj.c` and `core/core-obj.c`).